 Holders of Series 1 Preferred Shares will not be entitled to receive notice of or to attend or to vote at any meeting of shareholders of VersaBank unless and until the first time at which the Board has not declared the dividend in full on the Series 1 Preferred Shares in any quarter.
 In that event, the holders of the Series 1 Preferred Shares will be entitled to receive notice of and to attend only a meeting of shareholders at which directors are to be elected and will have one vote for each Series 1 Preferred Share held.
-Such voting rights will cease on payment in full by VersaBank of the first dividend on the Series 1 Preferred Shares to which the holders are entitled subsequent to the time the voting rights first arose until such time as VersaBank may again fail to declare the dividend in full on the Series 1 Preferred Shares in any quarter, in which event the voting rights will become effective again and so on from time to time.
+Such voting rights will cease on payment in full by VersaBank of the first dividend on the Series 1 Preferred

+Shares to which the holders are entitled subsequent to the time the voting rights first arose until such time as VersaBank may again fail to declare the dividend in full on the Series 1 Preferred Shares in any quarter, in which event the voting rights will become effective again and so on from time to time.
 In connection with any action taken by VersaBank which requires the approval of the holders of Series 1 Preferred Shares voting as a series or as part of the class, each such share will entitle the holder thereof to one vote.

-The Series 2 Preferred Shares are part of VersaBank's authorized share capital, but no shares in this series have been issued as at October 31, 2020.
+The Series 2 Preferred Shares are part of VersaBank's authorized share capital, but no shares in this series have been issued as at October 31, 2021.
 If issued, holders of Series 2 Preferred Shares will be entitled to receive quarterly floating dividends, as and when declared by the Board, equal to the 90-day Government of Canada Treasury Bill rate plus 543 basis points.
 Additional information regarding the Series 2 Preferred Shares, including voting rights, provisions for exchange, conversion, exercise, redemption and retraction, dividend rights, and rights upon dissolution or winding-up is described within the Series 1 Prospectus.

-There were 1,681,320 Series 3 Preferred Shares outstanding as at October 31, 2020.
+The Series 3 Preferred Shares were redeemed on April 30, 2021.
+There were nil Series 3 Preferred Shares outstanding as at October 31, 2021.

-During the initial six-year period ending April 30, 2021, holders of Series 3 Preferred Shares are entitled to receive preferential, non-cumulative, cash dividends, as and when declared by the Board, payable quarterly on the last day of January, April, July and October in each year, at 7.00% per annum.
+During the initial six-year period ending April 30, 2021, holders of Series 3 Preferred Shares were entitled to receive preferential, non-cumulative, cash dividends, as and when declared by the Board, payable quarterly on the last day of January, April, July and October in each year, at 7.00% per annum.
 Thereafter, the dividend rate will reset every five years at a level of 569 basis points over the then 5-year Government of Canada bond yield.

-The Series 3 Preferred Shares are not redeemable prior to April 30, 2021.
-VersaBank may, at its option, redeem for cash all or any part of the then outstanding Series 3 Preferred Shares on April 30, 2021 and on April 30 every five years thereafter, at a price equal to \$10.00 per share together with all declared and unpaid dividends to the date fixed for redemption.
-All such redemptions are subject to the provisions of applicable securities law, the rules of the TSX and the Bank Act, and to the prior consent of the Superintendent.
+The Series 3 Preferred Shares were redeemed by VersaBank, at its option, for cash on April 30, 2021, at a price equal to \$10.00 per share together with all declared and unpaid dividends to the date fixed for redemption.
+The redemption was subject to the provisions of applicable securities law, the rules of the TSX and the Bank Act, and to the prior consent of the Superintendent.